- Patient Information

 - Requesting Your Medical Records

 - Notice of Privacy Practices

 - Notice of Non-Discrimination

 Protecting patient privacy is an important element of the trust between our caregivers and their patients, and an important legal and ethical obligation.
 Atrius Health is deeply committed to protecting our patients' rights to privacy, and to safeguarding patient information.

-This Notice applies to Atrius Health, Inc., which does business as Atrius Health, Dedham Medical Associates, Granite Medical Group, and Harvard Vanguard Medical Associates.
-This notice also applies to Atrius Health's affiliates VNA Care, VNA of Boston, and VNA Hospice Care.
+This Notice applies to Atrius Health, Inc., which does business as Atrius Health, Dedham Medical Associates, Granite Medical Group, Harvard Vanguard Medical Associates, and PMG Physician Associates.
+This Notice also applies to Atrius Health’s affiliates VNA Care Network, VNA of Boston, and VNA Hospice Care.

 Our Uses and Disclosures

 How do we typically use or share your health information?

 We typically use or share your health information in the following ways.

 To treat you